lyteword/chspurgeon-tod/volume-2/psalm-45.md

 3\.He is heaven's glory, "Shall praise thee, "etc.&nbsp;*G.R.*&nbsp;

-## WORKS UPON THE FORTY-FIFTH PSALM
+## Works Upon The Forty-Fifth Psalm

 Exposition of Psalm XLV, in the works of JOHN BOYS, Dean of Canterbury.
 1638.
 Folio edition, pages 920-931.